dcoles/ivle/doc/man/sample.rst

    may fail.
 In this case, you should manually run ``ivle-mountallusers -u``, then drop the database, to ensure a clean build.

+   If there are any existing users (including sample users from previous runs of the script), their files and subversion repos will be moved out of the way to a backup location, ``/var/lib/ivle/jails-removed-<date>/``.

 What is included
 ================